 iCloud Photo Library is a great way to back up the images you capture on your iPhone.
-But, if you don't have much space left in your iCloud storage, or indeed on your device, then you might be considering turning off the feature.
+But if you don't have much space left in your iCloud storage, or indeed on your device, then you might be considering turning off the feature.
 The big question is how can you do so without losing any of your precious photos?

-We show you how to switch to another photo storage option without accidentally deleting any of your images along the way.
+In this article we show you how to switch to another photo storage option without accidentally deleting any of your images along the way.

 Back up before you begin